open-mmlab/mmpose/docs/tutorials/4_new_modules.md

 ### Add new loss

-Assume you want to add a new loss as `MyLoss`, for bounding box regression.
+Assume you want to add a new loss as `MyLoss`, for keypoints estimation.
 To add a new loss function, the users need implement it in `mmpose/models/losses/my_loss.py`.
 The decorator `weighted_loss` enable the loss to be weighted for each element.